JuniorTonga/juniortonga.github.io/_pages/about.md

 Beyond these core directions, I am also interested in the **applications of NLP in education and finance**.

-Before starting my PhD, I worked as a **Research Associate at MBZUAI**, under the supervision of Dr. Fajri Koto, focusing on the cultural adaptation of large language models.
-I hold a **Bachelor’s degree in Computer Science** (First-Class Honours) from Tunisia 🇹🇳 and a **Master’s of Science in Mathematics, Vision & Learning (MVA)** from [ENS Paris-Saclay](https://www.master-mva.com/) (First-Class Honours) 🇫🇷.
+Before starting my PhD, I worked as a Research Associate at MBZUAI, under the supervision of Dr. Fajri Koto, focusing on the cultural adaptation of large language models.
+I hold a **Bachelor’s degree in Computer Science** (First-Class Honours) from Tunisia 🇹🇳 and a **Master’s of Science in [Mathematics, Vision & Learning (MVA)](https://www.master-mva.com/)** from [ENS Paris-Saclay](https://ens-paris-saclay.fr) (First-Class Honours) 🇫🇷.
 During my master’s studies, I also completed several research internships in NLP and machine learning.

 If you’re interested in collaborating or simply discussing research in NLP, feel free to reach out via [email](mailto:junior.tonga@mbzuai.com).
 I’d be delighted to connect!